 For the purposes of bid submission, PDP Sponsors must report all direct and indirect remuneration to CMS.
 In order to report the full amount of compensation that a Sponsor is providing to pharmacies for participation in the Part D program, Sponsors shall have a provision in all pharmacy contracts that requires pharmacies to fully disclose any and all discounts and rebates or any other direct or indirect remuneration from drug manufacturers or other parties when such remuneration is designed to directly or indirectly influence or impact utilization of Part D drugs.
 Such disclosure shall detail the source of the funds, the purpose and the specific dollar amounts paid to the pharmacy from the manufacturer for these purposes.
-PDP Sponsors shall require pharmacies to indemnify them for the full amount of any such materials submitted for that plan will not be approved for use prior to November 1, 2006.
-Similarly, if a PDP Sponsor requests suppression of its MPDPF data after the MPDPF preview period in October due to the PBP being incorrect, we will not approve marketing of the plan prior to November 15, 2006.
-We believe these actions are the best way to support competition and reward PDP Sponsors that submit accurate PBPs and ensure that inaccurate materials are not disseminated.
+PDP Sponsors shall require pharmacies to indemnify them for the full amount of any such payments not disclosed to the Sponsor.
+In the event that pharmacies' information on rebates is not based on claims, pharmacies will develop a per-unit rebate calculation that the plans can use to equate to claims utilization data.
+PDP Sponsors should assure pharmacies that this information will remain confidential.